Note: see my other page for pictures of the entire South Canol Road

 Southbound on the South Canol, just north of Lapie Canyon bridge

-We had to fuel up so headed into Ross River again.
-The station had diesel but was out of unleaded gasoline, a lucky break for us!
+We needed fuel so headed into Ross River.
+The station had diesel but was out of unleaded gasoline.
 This was the second station that trip that had diesel but no unleaded gas.

 Filling up with diesel at Ross River